pardock-clip/simple-test/README.md

 # BACKEND SKILLS ASSESSMENT PROJECT
 For this task you will be creating a Java application that can be run from the command line.
-Thisapplication will take various input parameters and store data about transactions.
+This application will take various input parameters and store data about transactions.
 The application shouldprocess the parameters and then exit.

-The application should store data on the file system under the folder where the application is.
-Themethods on the interface for the code that is in charge of storing the data should be written such thatthe code calling the interface should not  have to be changed if you later changed the data storageimplementation so that  data is stored in a database.
+The application can store data on the file system under the folder where the application is or where you prefer.
+The methods on the interface for the code that is in charge of storing the data should be written such that the code calling the interface should not have to be changed if you later changed the data storageimplementation so that data is stored in a database.

 Please be prepared to explain what kind of database you would use if you were to store the data in adatabase in the future.
-Be prepared to describe the tables and columns you would use (if you were tochoose a relational database), or the collections you would use (if you were to choose a NoSQLdatabase).
+Be prepared to describe the tables and columns you would use (if you were to choose a relational database), or the collections you would use (if you were to choose a NoSQLdatabase).

 Your command line should be able to handle the following command line inputs.